The Arithmetic of Carmichael Quotients: acknowledgements

-\section{Acknowledgements}
+Thus, the function $f_m$ gives a new kind of perfect nonlinear functions when $m$ is a prime number.
+Furthermore, this kind of perfect nonlinear functions is much more convenient for computations than that given in \cite[Example 49]{Ding2004}.

+\section{acknowledgements}

-We would like to thank Professor A. Winterhof for sending us their recent work \cite{CW}.
-We also would like to thank the referee for the careful reading and the valuable suggestions.
+The author would like to thank Professor Arne Winterhof for sending him the recent work \cite{CW}.
+He wants to thank the referee for careful reading and valuable comments.
+He is also grateful to the referee of his recent joint paper \cite{LSS} for pointing our the error in the previous Proposition \ref{hom}.